modib/quic-dns/Readme.md

 This header is bitmask of categories.
 At the moment only ads filtering bit is available.
 This header should be a string in decimal representation.

 ### Statistics
-Collected domains.
 Server respect Do-Not-Track header.
 So if `DNT: 1` header is added to HTTP request the server won't track anyting.
 Otherwise domains will be collected to `requests_log` file (can be changed in the config).